- Image 1 of 2

-EDINBURGH, Scotland – Scotland's leader on Monday said that she would seek authority for a new independence referendum because Britain is dragging Scotland out of the European Union against its will.
+EDINBURGH, Scotland – Scotland's leader has said she will seek authority for a new independence referendum.

-First Minister Nicola Sturgeon said that she would move quickly to give Scottish voters a chance to make Scotland an independent country.
+First Minister Nicola Sturgeon said Monday she will move quickly to give Scottish voters a chance to make Scotland an independent country.

-Sturgeon said that British Prime Minister Theresa May has so far refused to compromise with Scotland over Brexit.
-She said she had made good faith proposals for a compromise but had been met with a "brick wall of intransigence."
+Sturgeon said British Prime Minister Theresa May has so far refused to compromise with Scotland over Brexit.

-In this circumstance, she said it is important for Scotland to take active steps to protect its interests as Britain prepared to trigger its departure from the EU.
+She said it is important for Scotland to take active steps to protect its interests as Britain prepared to trigger its departure from the European Union.